 Originally posted on Dying & Death Talk:

 Courtesy of NPR.com | By GLENN MCDONALD | Posted 08.13.2017 | Published 09.25.2017 The Bios Urn mixes cremains with soil and seedlings.
 It automatically waters and cares for…

 I had a great time, but quickly felt very overdressed.

 The thought of someone eavesdropping on one of my regular late night sessions amuses and arouses me, in a way I’m sure the real experience would not.

 Mum didn’t have a funeral ceremony, she was cremated privately, according to her wishes.
 Instead, our family and friends gathered together at the house we shared, about a month after she died, to remember […]

 While some people find the whole notion of death abhorrent, my position is that it is a part of life.
 Like it or not humans are organic creatures whose natural lifespan, while long, is […]

-As an Aussie I can relate very well to Sammi’s post this week, so I’m going to be very cheeky and use it as springboard for my own writing; especially since I just saw the […]
+As an Aussie I can relate very well to Sammi’s post this week, so I’m going to be very cheeky and use it as springboard for my own writing.
+I found it interesting to notice […]

 The care and attention to detail that many of small sexy business bring to their customers deserves support!